Christmas Gift Tags From Wood

 Welcome, today I’m sharing an easy Christmas season craft project.
 Now let me share how to make Christmas gift tags from wood.
 You may be asking yourself why wood tags?
-So, I will tell you why wood is used for making this seasonal craft.
+So, I will tell you why wood is used for making this craft for the holiday season.

 First of all, I like the idea of giving a present with a Christmas gift tag that’s a DIY.
-Also, I like the idea the holiday gift tags can be hung on my family’s Christmas tree.
+Also, I like the idea these holiday gift tags can be hung on my family’s or friends’ Christmas tree.

-Part of my goal with this project is to make easy tags become keepsakes for family and friends.
+My goal with this project is to make easy tags become keepsakes.

-This is an easy seasonal craft to make.
+This is an easy DIY craft to make.

 Additionally, I can use these festive tags for displays around the house in dishes and bowls.